Ski and fjord exploration in Norway

 Combine your Norwegian winter ski break with some dramatically beautiful fjord exploration.

 Thoughts of Norway undoubtedly conjure up images of dramatically towering deep blue fjords and the Vikings who sailed and lived among them.
-Most people visit the fjords in the summer months with the, at times, hoards of people.
+Most people visit the fjords in the summer months with the, at times, hoards of tourists.
 Flam is one of Norway's most popular summer destinations, but visit in winter and you'll practically have the whole place to yourselves.
 Stunning scenery and all.
-Combine this other-worldly wild landscapes and our favourite winter past time of skiing in a single trip to Norway - the home of skiing.
+Combine this other-worldly wild landscape with our favourite winter past time of skiing in a single trip to Norway - the home of skiing.

 All of our itineraries are based around what you want, so we can chop and change anything or create a holiday completely bespoke to you.
 Give us a call on 02089 390 862 or enquire online.